lagom/lagom.github.io/src/main/markdown/faq.md

 See more in the Lagom documentation on [Managing data persistence](/documentation/current/java/ES_CQRS.html) and [Advantages of Event Sourcing](/documentation/current/java/ESAdvantage.html).

-## Can I serialization methods other than JSON?
+## Can I use serialization methods other than JSON?

 Yes, Lagom supports extensible serialization, both for messages transmitted between different services and for internal messages and persistent data used within a service.
 JSON is supported by default, as it is simple and well understood.
 Services that require higher performance or more compact data can use alternatives such as [Protocol Buffers](https://developers.google.com/protocol-buffers/), [Apache Avro](http://avro.apache.org/), [Kryo](https://github.com/EsotericSoftware/kryo), or any other serializer that you choose.